WWE’s Carmella Flaunts Flawless Decolletage, Deep Cleavage In Skintight Bikini

 “You look great no matter what hair color you have,” a third admirer remarked, splitting the difference and laying the issue to rest.

 The WWE superstar has been making headline recently for being the subject of some salacious rumors alleging that she had broken up Corey Graves’ marriage.
 According to Fox News, Carmella flatly denied the rumors — as did Graves.
-Graves would go on to offer a cryptic time line of events as regarded the matter.
+Graves would go on to offer a cryptic timeline of events as regarded the matter.

 “The story that was making the rounds was not accurate… It was made out of anger and emotion and it wasn’t what it looked like.
 I had been out of the house and living on my own for quite some time before that whole situation.”